DioDogHater/HolyCow/README.md

 /*
 * Classes ressemble C++ classes
-* No polymorphism, inheritance possible
+* No polymorphism, but inheritance is possible
 * Function overloading works
 * No security (public, private)
 * Basic operator overloading